DGCLab/PERREO-Pipeline/README.md

-For SR-LR mode, the parameters trimming_type, trimming_quality_threshold, min_length_trim and max_length_trim are not considered as trimming for long-reads should be performed during the basecalling before obtaining the fastq files.
+For SR-LR mode, the parameters trimming_type, trimming_quality_threshold, min_length_trim and max_length_trim are not considered as trimming for long-reads should be performed during the basecalling before obtaining the fastq files.<br>

+In the following description we firstly describe the trimming and alignment process, which is specific for each PERREO mode.
+Then, we describe in detail how the downstream analysis is performed, which is common between the three modes, excepting the quantification step where specific featureCounts arguments must be included in each case.

 # PERREO SR-PE and SR-SE